titoghose/PyTrack/docs/Introduction.rst

       specify one or more groups of division for your subjects (recommended for aggregate between group statistical analysis).
       **There must be atleast 1 group**.
-   -  The stimuli names shpuld be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.
+   -  The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.